Skip to content

 PostgreSQL Database

-• Requirements: Read access to admins table in public schema
+• Requirements: Read access to admins table with tg_chat_id field

 Environment Variables